nishantaMishra/physics-dept/README.md

 # physics-dept
+---
-This is the website of Physics Department of NITS and is here for experimental purposes.
+#### This is the website of Physics Department of NITS and is here for experimental purposes.
 Kindly Ignore if you are not related with it.
+The website is being developed here, and once finished, it will be deployed to the college server.